amelia-online/JavaMine/README.md

 # JavaMine
 Minesweeper in Java presented as an ASCII CLI game.

+This is a personal project created for fun, recreationally.

 ## To Run
 Download a .zip and ```cd``` into the ```MinesweeperJava``` directory.
 In the terminal: ```$ javac feb18/Main.java``` should compile the project.